patorosso/myflightsapp/README.md

 ## Overview
-myFlightsApp it's a react-native app to GET realtime flight related data.
+myFlightsApp it's a React Native App to GET realtime flight related data.
 It was designed using Javascript, Expo, SQLite, Redux, Firebase realtime-database and authentication.

 API's used <u>(huge thanks for their freemium option, it helps small devs like me):</u>
 * [AirLabs Data API](https://airlabs.co/)